Snow Lake 与 Hispar La 徒步 — Biafo 至 Hispar | Go With Guide

 Snow Lake & Hispar La

-Dramatic snow-covered mountains on the approach to Snow Lake
+Snow-covered Karakoram peaks on the Biafo Glacier approach to Snow Lake

-A towering snow-capped mountain peak on the trek route
+A snow-capped peak rising above the glacier on the Snow Lake and Hispar La route

 Duration